HooshBaaz/2022_DataAnalytics_SummerSchool/README.md

 - Project 1: [Taxi data analysis](week1/Project)
 - Project 2: [Torob EDA](week2/Project)
 - Project 3: (To be announced)

+- The Project materials are partially available in the folder of their corresponding weeks (Only the small files).

 <hr style="border:2px solid gray">